Cool Season Annuals

 See: Forage Turnip and Rape as a Cover Crop (Cornell Extension)

 Winter Forage Peas

-Forage peas produce extremely high forage quality and very high crude protein.
+Forage peas are cool season annuals that produce extremely high forage quality and very high crude protein.
 Makes a good companion crop with oats and triticale.
 Performs best in cool weather.
 Recommended seeding rate: 60-100 lbs/A.

 Forage peas must be inoculated with pea/vetch inoculant for best nitrogen fixation.

 We have found that using TriCal 815, Oberkulmer Spelt and oats help suppress chickweed and other winter annual weeds in pasture and hay seedings.
 These nurse crops also help protect the desired crop from winter kill and heaving, especially if seeded late.
 Spelt and triticale also add to your spring production.
 Spelt is the easiest to dry in the spring.
 Important: Keep seeding rate low (about 25 to 30% of full seeding rate) and don’t let nurse crops get too tall.

 Triticale is a cross between wheat and rye.
 There are many differences among varieties in both appearances and digestibility.
 We are offering Trical™ products, which have been bred for fiber digestibility.
 In addition to excellent forage quality, the heading date is similar to wheat – about two weeks after rye.

 Spelt is a late maturing small grain closely related to wheat.
 Most varieties are taller and more aggressive in growth than wheat.
 Spelt is managed similarly to wheat.
 As a nurse crop, seeding rate must be lower and forage must be harvested before spelt suppresses main crop.
 Seed at 110 to 150 lb/A with 150 lb being a goal for forage use.
 Most drills need to be wide open because of the seeds’ bulkiness.
 More fall growth than triticale.